michelmbem/hello-microservice/README.md

 ## Configuration

-The configuration files are stored in a local git repository: _hello-microservice-configuration_.<br>
+The configuration files are stored in a local git repository: [hello-microservice-configuration](https://github.com/michelmbem/hello-microservice-configuration).<br>
 The _config-server_ module should be running before building any other module.<br>
-The order or build is as follows:
+The order of build is as follows:

 1. config-server (launch it before moving forward)
 2. discovery-server